 #1: START YOUR DAY OFF WITH A WORKOUT

-I always start my day out with cardio.
 But whether it’s cardio or weight training, you don’t want to wait until later in the day, especially if you feel yourself starting to fall off track.
 Waiting until the afternoon or evening usually means there’s less of a chance of you getting in your workout – your less likely to feel motivated, there is a greater chance of something unexpected coming up and forcing you to skip the gym or you might just feel too tired after a long weekend and decide to put it off until tomorrow.
-Don’t wait.
-Get it done early.

-Pressed for time in the morning?
-Add this tabata treadmill workout to your morning cardio session and get it done in less time.
+If that’s you, add this Tabata treadmill workout to your morning cardio session and get it done in less time.

 #2: CUT OUT REFINED SUGAR